Ananthu-89/google-homepage/README.md

- This project is about creating Google Homepage(non-functional) for learning purpose using HTML and CSS.
+ This project is about creating Google Homepage(non-functional) for Odin Project using HTML and CSS.